zfit/zfit/CONTRIBUTING.rst

     git clone git@github.com:your_name_here/zfit.git

-3. Synchronise your fork with the official *zfit* tags:
+3. Synchronise your fork with the official *zfit* tags (needed since zfit uses past tags to get an on-the-fly version when installing):

 .. code-block::